-- Kaiako have a growing understanding of the Principles of Te Tiriti o Waitangi. - Kaiako will continue to develop their knowledge and confidence in cultural capability and the teaching of tea o Maori, te reo and tikanga. - Aakonga will have experienced new learning opportunities and be increasingly knowledgeable of te ao Maori and tikanga. - Aakonga will be using te reo with more confidence and frequency. - School-wide internal evaluation processes will be strengthened.
+- Kaiako have a growing understanding and use of the Principles of Te Tiriti o Waitangi. - Kaiako will continue to enhance their knowledge and confidence in cultural capability and the teaching of tea o Maori, te reo and tikanga. - Aakonga will have experienced new learning opportunities and be increasingly knowledgeable of te ao Maori and tikanga. - Aakonga will be using te reo with increasing confidence and frequency. - Whanu will become increasingly involved in events and curriculum initiatives.